Almost two million Ugandan minors are forced or lured into alleged marriage, according to an African human social development report.

 Every day 38,000 girls are forced into early marriage, destroying their lives.
 Usually, there is a wide age gap between the child brides and their said husbands.
 The number is part of the millions of girls forced into early marriage globally every year.

-This stands in stark contradiction of the country’s stated stand on child protection from sexual abuse.
-The Ugandan constitution and other legislation clearly spell out the age of consent as well as defilement.
-But the research showed that Uganda, like other African countries with a high number of child marriages, is lax on the culprits and on implementation of the law.
+The revelation is a slap in the face of the country that boasts of a constitution and other legislation which clearly spell out the age of consent as well as defilement.
+The research showed that Uganda, like other African countries with a high number of child marriages, is lax on the culprits and on implementation of the lax.